kjaffel/ZA_FullAnalysis/bamboo_/ZAMachineLearning/README.md

 python ZAMachineLearning.py (args) --scan name_of_scan --debug
 ```
 The args depend on what you have hardcoded in ``ZAMachineLearning.py``.
-    - *Note* : all the hyperparameter combinations will be run sequentially, this might take time ...
+- *Note* : All the hyperparameter combinations will be run sequentially, this might take time ...
-    - *Tip*: use one combination only (only lists with one item) and small number of epochs to check everything works.
+- *Tip*: Use one combination only (only lists with one item) and small number of epochs to check everything works.

 The products a the scripts are :
-    - csv file : contains the parameters in the scan, loss, acc and error
+- csv file : Contains the parameters in the scan, loss, acc and error
-    - zip file : contains model architecture+weights, results in the csv, plus other details
+- zip file : Contains model architecture+weights, results in the csv, plus other details
 - *Tip* : You can either unzip the ``.zip`` and load the json and h5 files with the classic method ([here](https://machinelearningmastery.com/save-load-keras-deep-learning-models/)).

 Or you can use the ``Restore`` method of Talos on the zip archive directly (but you need to submit the preprocessing layer specifically, see code in ``NeuralNet.py``).